nsted/ESP-Now-Serial-Bridge/README.md

 # ESP-Now-Serial-Bridge (optimized version)

-ESP32 based serial bridge for transmitting serial data between two boards
+ESP32 based serial bridge for transmitting high bitrate serial data between two boards.

 Optimized version based on https://github.com/yuri-rage/ESP-Now-Serial-Bridge

 Tested with baud rate 921600 and video streaming bitrates of up to 400 kbps.
 The primary purpose of this sketch was to enable a MAVLink serial connection.
+There is no error correction or acknowledgement mechanism.
+If you require this, it has to be implemented on a higher protocol layer.
+MAVLink already provides its own mechanisms.

 Range is easily better than regular WiFi, however an external antenna may be required for truly long range messaging, to combat obstacles/walls, and/or to achieve success in an area saturated with 2.4GHz traffic.